tensorflow/community/rfcs/20191106-tf2-tpu-savedmodel.md

     VarHandleOp, and consumed by ReadVariableOp.

-Also for reducing the number of TPU compilation, serving platforms(For example, Servomatic) prefers batching the inference requests with a few allowed batch sizes.
+Also for reducing the number of TPU compilation, serving platforms(For example, [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving)) prefers batching the inference requests with a few allowed batch sizes.
 This requires wrapping TPUPartitionedCall in another function, and called by BatchFunction.